James-QiuHaoran/Tools/k8s-installation-guides.md

     - `kubectl get pods --all-namespaces` (verify the pod network is working);
 - [**WORKER**] Connect each worker node to the cluster.
     - `sudo kubeadm join --discovery-token abcdef.1234567890abcdef --discovery-token-ca-cert-hash sha256:1234..cdef 1.2.3.4:6443` (replace the alphanumeric codes with those from your master server during initialization);
+    - If you forget the command or the token is expired, run `kubeadm token create --print-join-command` from the master server.
 - [**MASTER**] Check the worker nodes joined to the clusster: `kubectl get nodes`.

 By going through all the instructions above, a Kubernetes cluster should be installed, deployed and ready for use.